ErikEkstedt/.files/Scripts/tmux/README.md

 * A tmux server is created (does nothing if one already exists).
 * A tmux session name is specified.
 * The bash script checks if that session already exists and if its attached.
-** If it is attached it prompts a message notification that states this fact.
+	* If it is attached it prompts a message notification that states this fact.
-** If it is not attached
+	* If it is not attached

-## base

-The scripts heck if a specific tmux session is running

-TODO:
+# TODO:

-* If the session is already attached then i3 should focus on that container.
-Got the thing to work...myust clean up and apply in all scripts.

-* Less cluttered shell theme
+* [ ] Ranger tmux shell, toggle